canonical/backup-operators/docs/how-to/integrate-with-backup-integrator-charm.md

 juju integrate bacula-fd bacula-server
 ```

-## Configure the Backup Integrator charm
+## Configure the backup integrator charm

-As the Backup Integrator charm is the requirer of backups, you need to
+As the backup integrator charm is the requirer of backups, you need to
 provide the specification of what to back up and how to back it up to
-the Backup Integrator charm.
+the backup integrator charm.
 This is controlled by the `fileset`,
 `run-before-backup`, `run-after-backup`, `run-before-restore`, and
-`run-after-restore` configuration options on the Backup Integrator
+`run-after-restore` configuration options on the backup integrator
 charm.

 The `fileset` configuration describes what to back up; it's a